Geometric properties of disintegration of measures: Absolute continuity from disintegration maps

 Suppose $y_n \longrightarrow y$.
 Since $\pi$ is continuous, $\pi^{-1}$ is continuous, and then

 for every bounded uniformly continuous function $g$.
 Therefore, $f$ is weakly continuous. \end{proof}

 \

-Asking for the bijectivity of $\pi$ is, in a way, quite strong.
-We want to explore ways to ease this restriction.
-In some examples which $\pi$ is a quotient map, we have the continuity of the disintegration map.
+Asking for the bijectivity of $\pi$ is quite strong.
+We want to explore ways to ease this restriction and to obtain continuity at least for almost every point.
+In some examples which $\pi$ is a quotient map, we have the weak continuity of $f$.

 \

 \begin{example} $\ell_q$-product space from metric measures spaces.